 Issues of wind noise distraction are completely eliminated with Invisible In the Canal (IIC) hearing aids, as a result of their position within the ear canal.

 Because Invisible In the Canal (IIC) hearing aids sit completely within the ear canal they do not get in the way of your wearing helmets, headphones or any other type of headgear and you are also able to use your telephone completely naturally.
 This makes them much more suitable for people with active lifestyles, or who find change challenging.

-If your ear canal is unusually small or of a non-standard shape then you may not be able to get a Invisible In the Canal (IIC) hearing aid to fit.
-However for the majority of people this is not normally a problem.
+If your ear canal is unusually small or of a non-standard shape then you may not be able to get an Invisible In the Canal (IIC) hearing aid to fit.
+However, for the majority of people, this is not normally a problem.

 As Invisible In the Canal (IIC) hearing aids sit quite deeply within the ear canal, they are more susceptible to damage from the natural moisture within your ear and the buildup of earwax.
 This means that they require a higher level of often quite precise cleaning and maintenance to keep them in perfect working order.

 To find out more about Invisible In the Canal (IIC) hearing aids, or any of the other types of hearing aids that are available, contact our advisors and let us help you find the right hearing aid today.

 When we refer to a product as 'New', we mean that the product is new to the market.

 When we refer to a product as 'Superseded', we mean that there is a newer range available which replaces and improves on this product.

 When we refer to a product as an 'Older Model', we mean that it is has been superseded by at least two more recent hearing aid ranges.